LockSense/locksense-hw/README.md

 ![transmiting](images/with_data.png)

+## Getting the .wav files
+Currently, upon collecting 1000 samples (no specific reason, trial and error).
+The script will create a folder called *samples*.
+Inside this folder you will find all the .wav files.

 ## Updates
 21 Oct : the UART is printing in HEX values of sensor mic values.
 Try not to mess with the *mic_test.c* unless necessary.
 Otherwise, any issues can contact me directly.